Angry Harry

 American views were shared by many British officials who were anxious that the licenciousness be halted for fear of handing a propaganda victory to the Axis powers.
 These fears were heightened when stories appeared in US newspapers portraying the West End as a seething mass of loose women.

 Admiral Sir Edward Evans, of the London Civil Defence regional headquarters, described the scenes at Leicester Square in a letter in 1943 to Air Vice- Marshal Sir Philip Game, the Metropolitan Police Commissioner.
-“Leicester Square at night is the resort of the worst type of women and girls consorting with men of the British and American Forces, in which the latter seem to predominate,” he said.
-“Of course the American soldiers are encouraged by these young sluts, many of whom should be serving in the Forces.
-At night the Square is apparently given over to a vicious debauchery.”
+"Leicester Square at night is the resort of the worst type of women and girls consorting with men of the British and American Forces, in which the latter seem to predominate,"" he said.
+"Of course the American soldiers are encouraged by these young sluts, many of whom should be serving in the Forces.
+At night the Square is apparently given over to a vicious debauchery."

 A memorandum to Herbert Morrison, the Home Secretary, said that “there is a widespread demoralisation among girls resulting in a conspicuous initiative to promiscuous relations on the part of many of them”.

-In April 1943 the Home Office held a conference to consider the issue of promiscuity in the West End and the resultant “venereal disease and bastardy”.
+In April 1943 the Home Office held a conference to consider the issue of promiscuity in the West End and the resultant "venereal disease and bastardy".
 It was attended by ministeries and allied military personnel.
-American officers were worried about the effect that venereal disease would have upon their manpower but at least one, Brigadier General Hawley, accepted there was “no more moral laxity in this country than in the US ”.
+American officers were worried about the effect that venereal disease would have upon their manpower but at least one, Brigadier General Hawley, accepted there was "no more moral laxity in this country than in the US "".

 A series of measures was proposed, including banning women from certain streets where they might meet GIs, but police were adamant that they were doing all that could be done and that the onus was on the US authorities to rein in their soldiers.
 Among moves taken by the US military was a scheme by which nurses would “discreetly” approach women who had passed on VD to troops to persuade them to be treated.
 Another was to reduce the money available to troops by encouraging them to bank a proportion of their pay.